 The second area assessed by the monitor relates to Market Plurality.
 Here, the monitor concludes that

 most countries are at medium risk.
 This area deals mainly with media ownership, an economic component that is widely considered essential in the assessment of a level of media pluralism in any given context.

-Flynn assessed Ireland as at 54% risk under this head, and this has garnered some concerned media attention (Irish Examiner (Dr Flynn); Irish Times (Michael O’Regan); Irish Times (Colum Kenny)).
+In the 2015 Report, Flynn assessed Ireland as at 54% risk under this head, and this has garnered some concerned media attention (Irish Examiner (Dr Flynn); Irish Times (Michael O’Regan); Irish Times (Colum Kenny)).
 The highest risk under this head, according to Flynn, relates to the concentration of media ownership.
 Irish law imposes no maximum media ownership thresholds or cross-ownership thresholds, and there is a lack of reliable data as to market share by revenue in Ireland.
 Moreover,

 … businessman Denis O’Brien owns 29.9% of Independent News and Media shares (the largest print media group in Ireland), and he is Chairman and principal shareholder of Communicorp, which accounts for 20% of the radio market in Ireland.
 However, this is countered by the dominant position of the PSM [public service media broadcaster], RTE, in both the television and radio markets.